qwertyuu/qwertyuu.github.io/_site/en/index.md

 Always seeking the next challenge, I aim to put my skills to use in projects that have a concrete positive impact.

+**[🚀 Consulting Services - RaphTech](https://raphtech.ca/en/)** - With over 10 years of experience in development and artificial intelligence, I offer specialized consulting and development services for innovative projects.

 [🤝 Let's talk!]({{ "/contact" | locale_url }})